daptx/daptx.github.io/kang/RP-Kang-Report.md

 ### Deviations from & Improvements to the Original Code

 The largest problem identified in the original code was that the road network used was restricted to the bounds of Chicago.
 Therefore, regardless of their distance from Chicago the hospitals outside the city were not captured/accounted for in the road network.
-As a result, since the HIFLD hospital points included hospitals outside the city limit, these points were still snapped to their nearest nodes in the road network, creating a boundary effect inaccurately portraying accessibility along Chicago's periphery (i.e. northwest Chicago was false area of low accessibility).
+As a result, since the HIFLD hospital points included hospitals outside the city limit, these points were still snapped to their nearest nodes in the road network, creating a boundary effect inaccurately portraying accessibility along Chicago's periphery (i.e. northwest Chicago has a false area of low accessibility).
 To fix this, a 15-mile buffer (~24 km) was applied to create a larger more inclusive road network, properly accounting for hospital points in the latter analysis.
 ```python
 # Load and Plot Street Network
 G = ox.graph_from_place('Chicago', network_type='drive', buffer_dist = 24140.2)